 The program is a convergence of public relations, advertising, marketing, and business that combines communication theory with practical experience.
 Through this comprehensive program you will hone your ability to:

 - Produce messages effectively across various media platforms

 - Analyze and plan for strategic presentation of these messages

-The degree program emphasizes traditional and emerging communication skills including writing, online presentation, and social media.
+The program emphasizes traditional and emerging communication skills, including writing, online presentation, and social media.
 Business strategies and methodologies are incorporated into required and elective communications courses.
 Classes in economics and marketing also figure into the course-load mix.

-With a B.S. in media management, you'll be prepared for careers outside of traditional media industries such as corporate communications, non-profit agency marketing and communications, and positions in public relations, advertising, and marketing agencies.
+With a B.S. in media management, you'll be prepared for careers outside of traditional media industries such as corporate and nonprofit communications, as well as positions within public relations, advertising, and marketing agencies.

 Media management graduates are prepared for jobs such as:

 - Marketing communications specialist

 - Communications facilitator